ascon/ascon-c/README.md

 For more information on Ascon visit: https://ascon.iaik.tugraz.at/

+## TL;DR

+If you do not know where to start, use the reference implementations (self-contained, portable, very fast):

+- `crypto_aead/ascon128v12/ref`
+- `crypto_aead/ascon128av12/ref`
+- `crypto_aead/asconxofv12/ref`
+- `crypto_aead/asconxofav12/ref`

 ## Algorithms

-This repository contains implementations of the following 12 Ascon v1.2 algorithms:
+This repository contains implementations of the following 10 Ascon v1.2 algorithms:

 - `crypto_aead/ascon128v12`: Ascon-128
 - `crypto_aead/ascon128av12`: Ascon-128a